 - Right-click a virtual machine in the inventory and select Edit Settings.

-The serial port appears at the bottom of the virtual device list.
+The new serial port appears at the bottom of the device list.

-- On the Virtual Hardware tab, expand Serial port, and select a connection type.
+- From the New Serial port drop-down menu, select a connection type.

 Use physical serial port